Pension from abroad to Finland

 Other things to remember about pensions from abroad

 At regular intervals, the foreign pension providers need a certificate stating that the pensioner is still alive.
-If you live in Finland, the so-called life certificate is issued by the Digital and Population Data Services Agency (dvv.fi).
-Send the certificate to your foreign pension provider.
+If you live in Finland, contact Digital and Population Data Services Agency (dvv.fi) to confirm vital status in Finland.

 Always remember to notify the Finnish Tax Administration of any pensions from abroad.